-- The nature of the conduct at issue; - The impact of the conduct on the complainant; - The impact of the conduct on the community or the University; - Prior misconduct by the respondent, including the respondent's relevant prior discipline history; - Whether the respondent has accepted responsibility for the conduct, which may be considered as a factor that may lessen, not increase, the severity of the sanctions; - The necessity of any specific action in order to eliminate the conduct, prevent its recurrence, and remedy its effects on the complainant or other University community members; and - Any other mitigating, aggravating, or compelling circumstances, including those presented in the statements to the panel.
+- The nature of the conduct at issue; - The impact of the conduct on the complainant; - The impact of the conduct on the community or the University; - Prior misconduct by the respondent, including the respondent's relevant prior discipline history; - Whether, and to what extent, the respondent has accepted responsibility for the conduct; - The necessity of any specific action in order to eliminate the conduct, prevent its recurrence, and remedy its effects on the complainant or other University community members; and - Any other mitigating, aggravating, or compelling circumstances, including those presented in the statements to the panel.

-e.
+ii.
 Written Notification of Sanction(s)